Covid-pass protestors try to storm Romanian parliament

 Already a member?

 "The people gathered outside have been made to think that there is a vote happening today to establish the Covid-pass at workplaces across the country.
-The draft bill hasn't even made it pass the special committees, let alone make it to a vote," a Romanian MP told EUObserver.
+The draft bill hasn't even made it pass the special committees, let alone make it to a vote," a Romanian MP told EUobserver.

 "This kind of manipulation has catastrophic consequences, killing tens of thousands and making millions sick.
 I wonder how many Covid dead placed their trust in these populists politicians who lie and manipulate for some extra votes", MP Iulius Marian Firczak continued.